UMass Boston

 Stipend: Participants receive $11,000 for the 10-week period, which includes a stipend of $7,000, plus a room and board allowance of $4,800.

-Marine Coastal Ecology and Data Science: As the oceans continue to warm, sea level rises, and invasive species continue to increase in abundance, we face a critical need to understand how these changes will alter the structure and function of life in the sea.
-In Jarrett Byrnes’ lab, we are running projects examining 1) how and why kelp forests have changed around the planet, using data-driven approaches to time series, 2) the distribution of kelp forests in the Gulf of Maine, using imagery analysis, machine learning, and novel field data collection, 3) how urban structures shape the biodiversity of marine life in Boston Harbor, and 4) the intertidal ecology of the Boston Harbor Islands.
+Coastal Ecology.
+As the oceans continue to warm, sea level rises, and invasive species continue to increase in abundance, we face a critical need to understand how these changes will alter the structure and function of life in the sea.
+Jarrett Byrnes’ lab is 1) examining how urban structures shape the biodiversity of life in Boston Harbor, 2) using data science to investigate how and why kelp forests have changed around the planet, using data-driven approaches to time series, 3) investigating the distribution of kelp forests in the Gulf of Maine, using imagery analysis, machine learning, and novel field data collection, and 4) studying the intertidal ecology of the Boston Harbor Islands.
 The projects involve field work, data science, or combinations of the two.
 If you are AAUS certified for research diving, please indicate so on your CV and application.

-Regeneration in amphibians: The ability to regenerate complete tetrapod limb structures is conserved among urodele amphibians including newts and salamanders.
+Regeneration in amphibians.
+The ability to regenerate complete tetrapod limb structures is conserved among urodele amphibians including newts and salamanders.
+Yet, why these animals can regrow limbs, while animals like humans can’t, is not known.
 Catherine McCusker’s lab studies limb regeneration in the amphibian model, the Mexican axolotl.
-The lab integrates molecular and classical embryological biology and next generating sequencing technologies to study changes that occur in adult amphibian cells as they contribute to the regenerating limb structure.
+The lab integrates molecular and classical embryological biology and next generation sequencing technologies to study changes that occur in adult amphibian cells as they contribute to the regenerating limb structure.
 REU students will study the mechanisms that regulate the behavior and function of the cells contributing to the regenerating limb.

-Evolution of mRNA regulation in stem cells: Animals that have the ability to regenerate their entire body maintain populations of stem cells capable of replacing any lost tissue throughout their lives.
-Research has shown that germline stem cells (those that give rise to sperm and ova), and adult stems cells of invertebrates that regenerate particularly well, share specific mechanisms that regulate gene expression at the mRNA-level.
-The laboratory directed by Labib Rouhana uses planarians and anemones to investigate the evolutionary conservation of mRNA regulation pathways between germline, embryonic, and somatic stem cells during animal evolution.
+Evolution of mRNA regulation during invertebrate development and regeneration.
+Animals that have the ability to regenerate their entire body maintain populations of stem cells capable of replacing any lost tissue throughout their lives.
+Research has shown that animal germline stem cells (those that give rise to sperm and ova) and adult stems cells of invertebrates capable of whole-body regeneration share specific mechanisms that regulate gene expression at the mRNA level.
+The laboratory directed by Labib Rouhana uses planarians, sea anemones, and ctenophores to investigate the evolutionary conservation of mRNA regulation pathways among germline, embryonic, and somatic stem cells during animal evolution.

-Developmental genetics in zebrafish: Kellee Siegfried’s lab is focused on understanding the establishment and maintenance of fertility through investigating the genetic control of germ cell development, using the zebrafish model.
+Germ Cell Development in zebrafish.
+Kellee Siegfried’s lab is focused on understanding the establishment and maintenance of fertility through investigating the genetic control of germ cell development, using the zebrafish model.
 The germ line undergoes unique developmental processes in order to produce highly specialized haploid gametes – sperm and eggs.
 To identify genes that are necessary for germ cell development, we are investigating zebrafish mutant lines with germ cell defects.
 These mutant lines exhibit defects in renewal of the germ line stem cell population and progression through meiosis in the testis.
 Our analysis of these mutants will reveal mechanisms that are important for germ cell development and to promote and maintain robust fertility.
-Projects that REU students will participate in will use techniques such as Crispr/Cas genome editing, PCR, molecular cloning, analysis of next generation sequence data, histology, microscopy, and zebrafish husbandry.
+Projects that REU students will participate in will use techniques such as Crispr/Cas genome editing, PCR, gene expression analysis molecular cloning, histology, microscopy, and zebrafish husbandry.

-Cell signaling in Drosophila Alexey Veraksa's lab uses Drosophila melanogaster as a model to investigate mechanisms of cell signaling during development.
-The group utilizes genetic, biochemical, and cell biological approaches, as well as proteomics, to characterize the functions of protein complexes participating in signaling events.
-REU students will participate in current studies that focus on how the Hippo and receptor tyrosine kinase signaling pathways control organ growth and tissue patterning.
+Cell signaling in Drosophila.
+Alexey Veraksa's lab uses Drosophila melanogaster as a model system to investigate mechanisms of cell signaling during development.
+We focus on conserved signaling pathways that are important for human health.
+The lab uses genetic, biochemical, imaging, and cell biological approaches, as well as proteomics, to characterize the functions of protein complexes participating in signaling events.
+REU students will participate in one of our current projects aimed at understanding signaling pathways that control organ growth and tissue patterning.

 Eligibility and Application Details: